CodeKing710/Repo-Installer/readme.md

-# Bash Script Manager (v1.3.0)
+# Bash Script Manager (v2.0.0)

 This is a local script manager that allows you to add custom scripts to your system without affecting the baseline OS scripts.

 __NOTE: THIS SCRIPT IS INTENDED FOR USE ON DEBIAN/UBUNTU BASED DISTRIBUTIONS!__<br>
 __FUNCTIONS WITH WINDOWS SUBSYSTEM FOR LINUX!__

 Support for Bash, Node, Python, Ruby, and LISP scripts.
+PowerShell available on WSL.

 ### Installation